The National Emergency Fund (NEF)

 Metrics and Projections

-• Initial Funding Timeline: 2 years to fully fund the NEF to match the federal budget ($6.7 trillion).
+• Initial Funding Timeline3-4 years to fully fund the NEF to match six months of federal operations (~$3.5 trillion).

-• Projected Surplus: After funding the NEF, annual surpluses of $2.18 trillion remain available for debt reduction and public investment.
+• Projected Surplus – After funding the NEF, annual surpluses of $1.8 – $2.5 trillion remain available for debt reduction, public investment, or reinvestment into national infrastructure.

 Conclusion